polyaxon/polyaxon/site/docs/intro/scaling/mapping.md

 Sometimes you may want to run parallel executions and provide your own suggestions instead of using an algorithm provided by Polyaxon.
 Mapping is how you can provide a predefined space or a list of inputs.

-Mapping can be also used to parallelize a job for fetching data, or loading information from a source to a destination concurrently.
+Mapping can be used as well to parallelize a job for fetching data or loading information from a source to a destination concurrently.

-The `mapping.yaml` polyaxonfile defines all the values that we want to use for running our component:
+The `mapping.yaml` polyaxonfile defines all the values we want to try:

 ```yaml
 version: 1.1